video

 roles: casting, field producing, interviewing

 Even the insiders are fed up with Washington.
 To understand why, NYT Opinion Video put the same eight questions to House and Senate members in both parties who are on the way out, looking for patterns and prescriptions to get a handle on the place.
-Corruption, perks, frustrations, and solutions.

 As the project's producer, I cast and scheduled all 12 participating Congress members — and interviewed them in Washington D.C.